 Provider.filter

-The type of the argument passed to Provider.filter is changed from Predicate to Spec for a more consistent API.
+The type of argument passed to Provider.filter is changed from Predicate to Spec for a more consistent API.
 This change should not affect anyone using Provider.filter with a lambda expression.
 However, this might affect plugin authors if they don’t use SAM conversions to create a lambda.

 Deprecations